richard-fisher/ramaze/guide/general/contributing.md

 ## Writing Documentation

-The documentation (both the guides and the API documentation) use [Markdown][markdown] as its markup engine.
+The documentation (both the guides and the API documentation) uses [Markdown][markdown] as its markup engine.
 All the text should be written in English.
 Try writing as clear as possible and remove as much spelling/grammar errors as you can find before submitting it to Ramaze.

+When writing guides (or modifying existing ones) make sure that each line is no longer than 80 characters and that there is no trailing whitespace in the file.
+If you're using Vim you can configure it to automatically insert characters/words on new lines using the following settings:

+    set nowrap
+    set tw=80

+Other editors will have different settings so refer to the documentation of your editor for more information.

 Linking to classes and methods can be done by wrapping the namespace/method in ``{}``: